Craig Coughlin

 Craig John Coughlin (born January 31, 1958) is an American Democratic Party politician, who has represented the 19th Legislative District in the New Jersey General Assembly since 2010.
-He has served as the Speaker of the New Jersey General Assembly since 2018.
+He has served as the Speaker of the New Jersey General Assembly since 2018, making him the longest-serving Speaker in the history of the General Assembly.

 Early life

 Born in Perth Amboy, New Jersey, Coughlin grew up in South Amboy and graduated from South Amboy Middle High School in 1976.
 Coughlin received a B.S. degree in 1980 from St. John's University and a J.D. degree in 1983 from St. John's University School of Law.

 He served on the Board of Education of the South Amboy Public Schools from 1983 to 1987.
 In 1987 he was elected to the South Amboy City Council, serving until 1993.
-He worked as an attorney before serving as a municipal court judge for Edison Township in 2005.
+He worked as an attorney before serving as a municipal court judge for Edison in 2005.
+He lived in Woodbridge Township, New Jersey and his children attended the Woodbridge Township School District.

 Controversy

 In 2016, shortly after attaining the position of Assembly Speaker, Coughlin formed the law firm Rainone Coughlin Minchello.
 Coughlin's firm includes four other attorneys who had worked for Decotiis FitzPatrick & Cole LLP, providing legal services to municipal and county governments totaling $14 million in FY2016.
 As of 2017, Coughlin's firm secured contracts with dozens of local municipalities totaling over $1 million.

-Coughlin's law firm currently provides for-profit legal counsel to the Middlesex County Improvement Authority, and has recently acquired a $150,000 public contract with North Brunswick to fulfill the position of Municipal Attorney.
+Coughlin's law firm currently provides for-profit legal counsel to the Middlesex County Improvement Authority, and in 2020 acquired a $150,000 public contract with North Brunswick to fulfill the position of Municipal Attorney.

-The Middlesex County Improvement Authority was awarded a $70 million contract by NJ Transit to manage the North Brunswick Train station project.
-In a statement made to Bloomberg News, Coughlin denies any conflicts of interest or "involvement with respect to Middlesex County’s or the improvement authority’s discussions with the state concerning North Brunswick transit village and never had any intention of performing any work in connection with this project."
+The Middlesex County Improvement Authority was awarded a $70 million contract by NJ Transit to manage the North Brunswick train station project.
+In a statement made to Bloomberg News, Coughlin denied any conflicts of interest or "involvement with respect to Middlesex County’s or the improvement authority’s discussions with the state concerning North Brunswick transit village and never had any intention of performing any work in connection with this project."